-Modern Slavery Statement

-Year to 31 December 2022
+Modern Slavery Statement Year to 3I December 2023

-Executive Summary

-This is Derwent London plc's seventh statement under the Modern Slavery Act 2015 (the "Act") pursuant to Section 54 (I).
-As required by the Act, the statement reports on the steps that Derwent London has taken during the financial year ended 3I December 2022, to endeavour to ensure that the risk of modern slavery and human trafficking occurring in any of our activities, our supply chains or in any part of our wider business is reduced as much as possible.

-2022 was another challenging year with factors such as the cost of living crisis, inflation and energy security all increasing the risk of modern slavery.
-We understand that preventing modern slavery in the first place is vital and we remain committed to eradicating any possibility of modern slavery or human trafficking occurring with respect to our business operations.
-Our ethos is to seek continued improvement in this and all areas of our business.

-Measures we are taking include the following:
+Executive Summary This is Derwent London plc's eighth statement under the Modern Slavery Act 2015 (the "Act") pursuant to Section 54 (I).
+As required by the Act, the statement reports on the steps that Derwent London has taken during the financial year ended 3I December 2023, to endeavour to ensure that the risk of modern slavery and human trafficking occurring in any of our activities, our supply chains (as far as we can infer) or in any part of our wider business is reduced as much as practicable.
+We understand that preventing modern slavery is vital and we remain committed to eradicating any possibility of modern slavery or human trafficking occurring with respect to our business operations.
+Our aim is to seek continued improvement in this and all areas of our business.
+Measures we have taken include the following: